czbiohub-sf/WellLit-TubeToWell/README.md

 ## Installation Instructions for Windows

-1. Install Anaconda or Miniconda Python 3.7 (from www.anaconda.com - tested on Anaconda version 4.8.3) selecting the option 'ADD TO PATH' in the installer
+1. Install Anaconda or Miniconda Python 3.7 (from www.anaconda.com - tested on Anaconda version 4.8.3) selecting the option 'ADD TO PATH' in the installer.
 2. Make anaconda environment:<br/>
         Open up anaconda prompt and type: `conda create -n WellLit python=3.7.6`
 3. Activate the environment with `conda activate WellLit`